-The Vatican Council has defined Faith as "... a supernatural virtue, whereby inspired and assisted by the grace of God, we believe that the things which He has revealed are true; not because the intrinsic truth of the things is plainly perceived by the natural light of reason but because of the authority of God Himself, Who reveals them and Who can neither be deceived nor deceive."
-132
+The Vatican Council has defined Faith as ". . . a supernatural virtue, whereby inspired and assisted by the grace of God, we believe that the things which He has revealed are true; not because the intrinsic truth of the things is plainly perceived by the natural light of reason but because of the authority of God Himself, "Who reveals them and Who can neither be deceived nor deceive."
+132 by itself, has certain limitations.

-Faith in itself is a total, but naked, acceptance of God's truth on the word of God revealing.
-It puts the Christian in direct contact with the supernatural truths which form the basis of the Christian life.
-But this virtue, taken purely by itself, has certain limitations.
 Faith is of its nature dark, obscure, blind.
 It does not accept truth because it can see and understand it, but only because God has revealed it, Who is Truth Itself and cannot deceive.
 "The principal object of faith is the First Truth," 133 and "the merit of faith arises from this, that at God's bidding man believes what he does not see . . . reason debars merit of faith which enables one to see by knowledge what is proposed for belief."
-134
+154